DrMattG/TechBk1/manuscript.md

 birds in high-quality habitats regardless of the insecticide treatment.
-If we do not account for this confounding variable, then we may find that the majority of control or treatment plots are located in poor-quality habitats just by random chance (Figure 1.1 A).
-This would lead us to erroneously conclude that insecticide application does not affect vireo mass (Box 1.1 A) simply because the effect of the insecticide treatment is conflated with the effect of habitat quality.
+If we do not account for this confounding variable, then we may find that the majority of control or treatment plots are located in poor-quality habitats just by random chance (@fig:blocking A).
+This would lead us to erroneously conclude that insecticide application does not affect vireo mass (@fig:Rcode A) simply because the effect of the insecticide treatment is conflated with the effect of habitat quality.
 Researchers must always consider potential sources of extraneous variation and how these can be controlled for when designing studies.